-Dubbed “the best British TV” by Time magazine, subscription video-on-demand (SVOD) service Acorn TV dipped its toes into the Euro TV waters back in 2013, when it premiered the anthology series Les Petits Meurtres d’Agatha Christie (The Little Murders of Agatha Christie), which consists of stylized and French-ified adaptations of some of the famed author’s works.
+Dubbed “the best British TV” by Time magazine, subscription video-on-demand (SVOD) platform Acorn TV dipped its toes into the Euro TV waters back in 2013, when it premiered the anthology series Les Petits Meurtres d’Agatha Christie (The Little Murders of Agatha Christie), which consists of stylized and French-ified adaptations of some of the famed author’s works.

 A subscription to Acorn TV costs $4.99/month or $49/year, and comes with a free 7-day trial.
-Members of Amazon Prime can add an Acorn TV subscription through Amazon Channels and watch Acorn shows through the Amazon Video interface.
+Members of Amazon Prime can add an Acorn TV subscription through Amazon Channels and watch Acorn TV shows through the Amazon Video interface.

 The number of Euro TV titles available to stream on Amazon.com has grown exponentially since 2015.
 Many are available on a pay-per-view (PPV) or -season basis, while others are no-cost offerings for Prime Video members.

-That said, there are a few consolations: (1) Hulu premiered Seasons 1-3 of the amazing Swedish-Danish crime thriller The Bridge in the US, and I expect it will do the same for the fourth and final season.
-(2) Hulu is the only streaming service with Season 3 of the gritty French crime drama Braquo.
-And (3) Hulu is still the only US streaming service with the ensemble-cast Danish crime drama The Protectors and Swedish legal drama Verdict: Revised (Oskyldigt Dömd), starring none other than Beck‘s Mikael Persbrandt.
+That said, there are a few consolations: (1) Hulu premiered Seasons 1-3 of the Swedish-Danish crime thriller The Bridge in the US, and I expect it will do the same for the fourth and final season.
+(2) Hulu is the only US streaming service with Seasons 3 and 4 of the French crime drama Braquo.
+And (3) Hulu will be the exclusive US streaming platform for at least two new Euro TV shows starting in Dec 2017 and 2018.
+(Stay tuned for details.)